nigelawj/MMALNet-RandAug/README.md

 - Install TensorboardX: `conda install tensorboardx -c conda-forge`
 - Install Tensorboard: `conda install tensorboard`
 - Install OpenCV: `conda install opencv`
+- Install RandAug: `pip install git+https://github.com/ildoonet/pytorch-randaugment`
+	- This package must be installed via `pip`
+	- To install this package without git+, download the repo and simply install the downloaded .zip file: `pip install <zipfile name>.zip`
+	- More details on RandAug can be found in this [paper](https://arxiv.org/abs/1909.13719)

 ### Running MMALNet for Fine Tuning`num_classes`
 This section is not required for testing the model but indicates the workflow used during training